Dddatt/D.js/README.md

 D.TO_DEG: 180/pi

+D.INV_255: 1/255

+D.aspect: The aspect ratio of the canvas, computed and set in D.viewport.

+D.meshKey: An object of types of values in a mesh data's vert array, the index corresponding with the property's value, before the vert array gets cut to leave the provided order behind.

+D.meshKeyAmount: How many properties are in D.meshKey.

 D.READ_ONLY_IDENTITY_MATRIX: A Float32Array with elements of a 4x4 identity matrix.
 To be used as a cached identity matrix to avoid defining a new one.

 D.random(min,max): Returns a random value between the range of min and max.

-D.constrain(x,min,max): Returns the value of x limited to between the range of min and max
+D.constrain(x,min,max): Returns the value of x limited to between the range of min and max.